 This coincided with the University’s recruitment of Dante Cicchetti, a world-renowned expert in developmental psychology who conducts groundbreaking work on family mental health aimed at reversing the negative effects of poverty, neglect, and other problems facing challenged communities (including helping families avoid out-of-home placement of children into foster care).

 Cicchetti went on to to hold an endowed chair in the College of Education and Community Development but without direct connection to UROC.
 For a time, however, community interest in—and debate about—his work (see related FAQ for the University Northside Partnership, PDF file) spurred a vigorous process of community engagement that would prove important to UROC’s development.
 In focus groups and community meetings, varied constituents in North Minneapolis participated in wide-ranging dialogues as well as formal votes.
 Representatives from the City of Minneapolis and Hennepin County joined these discussions.

 UROC Historical Documents:

-In 2006, University of Minnesota Senior Vice President Robert Jones oversaw the creation of the University Northside Partnership as the convening mechanism to bring together community organizations based in North Minneapolis, city and county representatives, faith-based leaders, and University faculty and staff.
+In 2006, then-University of Minnesota Senior Vice President Robert Jones oversaw the creation of the University Northside Partnership as the convening mechanism to bring together community organizations based in North Minneapolis, city and county representatives, faith-based leaders, and University faculty and staff.
 The goal was a broad-based partnership to build stronger and healthier neighborhoods—a partnership that would build on existing community assets, tie together community and university expertise and resources, and leverage these efforts with city and county services and resources to realize a strong urban vision of community revitalization.